Airlines Offer Vouchers, Credits For Canceled Flights. Customers Want Cash

 "It makes me mad because they're asking for the same thing that I'm asking for," she adds.
 "It frosts my cake, it really does."

-A spokeswoman for United Airlines says it appears Fabianski is correct and she has now been given a refund for her canceled flight.
+A spokeswoman for United Airlines says that it appears Fabianski is correct and that she has now been given a refund for her canceled flight.

 But it's a much different story if you cancel your trip.
 Then the airline is under no obligation to offer a refund.
-Each airlines' policies differ, but they usually will only offer credits or vouchers for future travel.
+Each airline's policies differ, but they usually will only offer credits or vouchers for future travel.

-Most airlines are now waiving hefty change and cancellation fees and some, including United, will now give you up to two years to use travel vouchers or credits.
+Most airlines are now waiving hefty change and cancellation fees, and some, including United, will now give you up to two years to use travel vouchers or credits.

 If you still want a refund, having travel insurance may not help.
 Only "cancel for any reason" insurance will get you a refund, and even then, it may not cover the full amount and you may wait months for reimbursement.

-Complaints about denied refunds filed with the U.S. Department of Transportation, with state attorneys general and with consumer groups are skyrocketing, with some would be travelers filing lawsuits against airlines over their refusal to give refunds.
+Complaints about denied refunds filed with the U.S. Department of Transportation, with state attorneys general and with consumer groups are skyrocketing, with some would-be travelers filing lawsuits against airlines over their refusal to give refunds.

 "We found that a lot of people have lost money, unfortunately," says Ted Rossman, an analyst at Bankrate.com, which just published a study on coronavirus-related refunds.
 "Only 30% of people who experienced canceled trips or other events due to the coronavirus have gotten all their money back."

-That leaves 70% of consumers only getting partial refunds, credits or nothing at all for canceled flights, hotel stays, vacation rentals, concert tickets and other plans.
+That leaves 70% of consumers — or 59 million — only getting partial refunds, credits or nothing at all for canceled flights, hotel stays, vacation rentals, concert tickets and other plans.

-"This leaves 59 million people that have lost money due to recently canceled plans,"

-Rossman suggests waiting as long as possible before canceling to see if the airline cancels first.
-If there's a dispute, he says take it up with who you purchased from, whether that be the airlines itself or a third-party site like Expedia or Orbitz.
-Booking with with a travel agent can help as they can advocate for you and have experience doing so.
+Rossman suggests waiting as long as possible before canceling to see whether the airline cancels first.
+If there's a dispute, he says, take it up with whomever you purchased from, whether that be the airlines itself or a third-party site like Expedia or Orbitz.
+Booking with a travel agent can help as they can advocate for you and have experience doing so.
 Some consumers have resorted to disputing the airline's charges with their credit card companies, with mixed results.

-The reason airlines in particular are trying to convince customers to take credits or vouchers instead of refunds is simple — they're running out of money, says DePaul University aviation expert Joe Schwieterman.
+The reason airlines in particular are trying to persuade customers to take credits or vouchers instead of refunds is simple — they're running out of money, says DePaul University aviation expert Joe Schwieterman.

 "They have to watch every last dollar," Schwieterman says, noting that airlines are losing millions of dollars every day.
 "They're, you know, just trying to just to keep some semblance of a system operating, so they're reluctant to make it too easy for travelers to grab that refund."